 The Company's receivables arise from a goods and service tax receivable which are due from Canadian government taxation authorities.
-Long-term receivables arise from a vendor prepayment arrangement in 2009.
-Reclamation Bonds

 5 Reclamation bonds

 The Company has posted bonds with the B.C.
 Ministry of Finance as security towards future site restoration work which will be released to the Company upon satisfactory completion of that work.
 The bonds were posted in relation to the following properties and amounts: